lazarev-alexander/lazarev-alexander/README.md

 <h1 align="center">Hi 👋, I'm Alex</h1>
-<h3 align="center">A software developer from Moscow</h3>

-Graduated from the MIET Institute.
-Specialty - software engineer<br>
-Over 3 years of programming experience
+<h3 align="center">Software Developer & Blockchain Enthusiast</h3>

+Hi, I'm Alex, a software developer with over 4 years of experience and a degree in software engineering from MIET Institute.

 ## 💻 I have experience in
 ### dapps